 The nutrients in healthy fruits, vegetables and meats are beneficial to cognitive function.

-Studies show eating healthy foods can prevent dementia and cognitive decline that comes with age.
+Studies show that eating healthy foods can prevent dementia and cognitive decline that comes with age.

 Helps you sleep

-Weight management prevents the development of sleep apnea, which can make it difficult to sleep.
+Eating healthily helps you to manage your weight.
+Weight management can help to prevent the development of sleep apnea, which can make it difficult to sleep.

 Additionally, regulated insulin levels that come from eating healthy foods will also aid in sleep.